wolfSSL/wolfBoot-examples/test-app-STM32F4-measured-boot/README.md

 Before compiling make sure the git submodules are initialized and updated correctly.
 Use the following commands to make sure:

-`wolfboot-examples/$ git submodule --init --update`
+`wolfboot-examples/$ git submodule update --init --recursive`

 `wolfboot-examples/$ cd wolfBoot`

-`wolfboot-examples/wolfBoot$ git submodule --init --update`
+`wolfboot-examples/wolfBoot$ git submodule update --init --recursive`

 Enter the project folder for this example: